zachlatta/meta/applications/logan_foundation_full_board_proposal.md

 Our mission is to give every student the opportunity to experience the joys of coding regardless of their ethnicity, gender, or socioeconomic status.
-We believe coding is one of the most empowering things someone can learn and if we're able to accomplish our mission, tomorrow's citizens will be more empowered to create the change they want to see in the world.
+We believe coding is one of the most empowering things someone can learn and if everyone had the opportunity to learn, tomorrow's citizens will be more empowered to create the change they want to see in the world.
 And that is a world we want to live in.

 We've been hard at work towards this mission and have made significant strides forward.